MattResner/Mayors-Action-Center-Service-Requests/README.md

-# Regression of Indianapolis Mayors Action Center Ticket Counts on US Census Demographic Characteristics by Census Tract
+# Analysis of Indianapolis Mayors Action Center Ticket Counts on US Census Demographic Characteristics by Census Tract

 Welcome to my analysis of Indianapolis Mayor's Action Center service requests.
 The Mayor's Action Center (and the Request Indy App) are avenues of submitting citizen service requests and complaints to the City of Indianapolis.
 Requests can represent resident issues such as malfunctioning street lights, loose dogs, or tall grass.